asaintvanne/alyra-voting/README.md

 # Alyra Voting project

-The project implements a smart contract to administrate a vote system in solidity
+Alyra Voting project implements a smart contract to administrate a vote system in solidity

 ## Voting.sol